 My name is Amy Magrinat, and I hold a Masters Degree from UNC-CH in early childhood education, early intervention, and family support.
-I'm a certified nature-based educator through ERAFANS, and have a BA in Psychology from NCSU.
+I'm a certified nature-based educator through ERAFANS, a certified Wunderled educator, and have a BA in Psychology from NCSU.
 Before becoming involved in early childhood education, I spent time working in the music industry and in holistic health.
-I am currently working on my "wonder-led teaching" certification.

-I love creating a magical experience for children on the lovely grounds of 1870 Farm!
+I love creating a magical experience on the lovely grounds of 1870 Farm!
 I really enjoy spending time with children and seeing the excitement on their faces when they discover something new or exciting.

 When I'm not teaching or furthering my education, I love to garden, see live music, go hiking, travel, and spend quality time with my husband, Tommy, two children, Walker Blue and Aubrey, and my dogs, cats, bearded dragon and backyard chickens.

 My name is Andrea Mazade and I have been a preschool educator for several years now.
 It’s a pleasure and a privilege to be a part of the Lupine School community --and I'm excited that our home at 1870 Farm has so much to explore and discover!